sdsc-hpc-training/nvidia-dli-2019/day1/comet_access/getting_started/using_github.md

-# Preparing for the Summer Institute: Using GitHub
+# Accessing HPC Systems: Using GitHub

 Tutorial material and software will be available via a GitHub repository that anyone can clone (download).
 Make sure your laptop can run git.